Key Highlights

 Your future goals will determine whether or not to name the podcast after yourself.
 If your show becomes successful, you won’t be able to sell it because it was named after you.

-The perfect podcast domain name has the right amount of specificity and generality.
+The perfect domain podcast name has the right amount of specificity and generality.
+Focusing on a niche can also enhance discoverability and help your podcast stand out in a crowded market.

 What Is a Domain Name and Domain Extension?